seven-io/bolt/README.md

 3. Head to `/bolt/file-edit/config?file=/extensions/sms77-bolt.yaml` and fill out apiKey.
-   Alternatively adjust `mappings` where each key represents a content type and the corresponding value is a mobile number field.
+   Alternatively adjust `mappings` where each key represents a content type and the corresponding value is a mobile number field. **Notice:** You can also edit this file via `Maintenance->Extensions->Configuration` in the administration area.

+## Usage
+Check out the widget in the administration dashboard.

+### Send SMS
+Send SMS to all of your content types.

+### Make Text-To-speech calls
+Calls a given phone number and reads the given text out loud.

 ### Message Placeholders